Arksine/moonraker/docs/web_api.md

         "name": "TestCam",
         "location": "printer",
         "service": "mjpegstreamer",
+        "enabled": true,
+        "icon": "mdiWebcam",
         "target_fps": 15,
+        "target_fps_idle": 5,
         "stream_url": "/webcam/?action=stream",
         "snapshot_url": "/webcam/?action=snapshot",
         "flip_horizontal": false,
         "flip_vertical": false,
         "rotation": 0,
+        "aspect_ratio": "4:3",
+        "extra_data": {},
         "source": "database"
     }
 }
 ```
 #### Add or update a webcam

+Adds a new webcam entry or updates an existing entry.
+When updating
+an entry only the fields provided will be modified.

 !!!
 Note
     A webcam configured via `moonraker.conf` cannot be updated or